gudmojo/nice-things/README.md

 - Recommended reading: Learning Go: An Idiomatic Approach to Real-World Go Programming by Jon Bodner

-## Java

-- I used to write a lot of Java in the past, but now I tend to lean towards Go.
-- statically typed.
-I find it easier to read and modify code if I know the types of things.
-- mature ecosystem of libraries and tools
-- fast (on the server)
-- IntelliJ is a great IDE

-## Cassandra NoSQL database

-- really fast
-- instant strong consistency is possible using *quorum* writes and reads, even if a node is down.
-- linear horizontal scaling up to millions of writes/sec
-- masterless. no single point of failure
-- no wait for failover when a node goes down
-- near real time multi-datacenter replication is relatively easy
-- SQL-like syntax, tables, columns

-Caveats:

-- It's total overkill for small projects and has higher ops overhead than simple managed datastores.
-- No joins.
-Denormalize your data, perhaps using views or CQRS
-- Automating backups can be a whole project

 ## Refactoring and legacy code

 As new features are added to the codebase, it should be habitually refactored